02 May 7 Filmmakers selected for Cannes 2019

-Seven Young Filmmakers selected from around the world to attend Cannes Film Festival 2019
+Seven young filmmakers have been selected from around the world to attend the Cannes Film Festival 2019.

-IEFTA once again partners with the renowned Marché du Film at the 72nd Annual Cannes Film Festival to offer seven young filmmakers the opportunity to attend the festival, participate in career-changing Industry Workshops, develop their projects, build their networks and raise their ambitions.
+IEFTA once again partners with the renowned Marché du Film offering seven young filmmakers the opportunity to attend the 72nd Annual Cannes Film Festival and participate in career-changing industry workshops, develop their projects, build their networks and raise their ambitions.

 Established in 2006 it IEFTA’s initiative the Global Film Expression (GFE). began its efforts by developing national film education curricula and building industry capacity in Ethiopia, contributing strategically and significantly to to the rebirth of teh country’s film industry, before expanding its outreach to developing economies in South Asia, the Middle East and Mongolia.
 A strategic network of talent labs and film festivals, including and not limited to the Dhaka DocLab in Bangladesh and the El Gouna Film Festival in Egypt, to name a few, support the filmmakers and their work.

 Alongside GFE conferences held annually in focus regions around the globe, IEFTA has partnered with renowned film festivals and labs across Europe in order to offer its selected directors and producers opportunities to show their work, meet their peers and expand their networks.
 One such partner is the fabled Marché du Film at the Cannes Film Festival.
 In 2019, we are delighted to be hosting seven promising young filmmakers at the 2019 Festival as they participate in workshops, experience the global industry first hand and advance their careers.